athersharif/js-create-element/README.md

 #### pseudoElementAfter

-pseudoElementAfter replicates the behavior of CSS pseudo-element `::after`.
+pseudoElementAfter replicates the behavior of CSS pseudo-element `::after` via a `span` element.

 Example: